bellangerq/jdr/README.md

-# Maps 🗻
+# JDR 🗻

-Maps of fantasy worlds.
+Tales of a beginner RPG dungeon master.

 ## Development